 Supplementation of the Pflichtteil – Gifts

-In cases where the testator tries to “get around” the Pflichtteil, by giving gifts to 3rd parties in order to reduce the inheritance, there is recourse for statutory heirs.
-In this instance, it involves the testator giving assets to others so that the overall size of the estate has reduced in size.
+In cases where the testator tries to “get around” the” Pflichtteil by giving gifts to 3rd parties to reduce the inheritance, there is recourse for statutory heirs.
+In this instance, it involves the testator giving assets to others so that the estate’s overall size has reduced.
 In such cases, the statutory heir can supplement their Pflichtteil per § 2325 BGB by adding the value of the gifts to the overall estate.

-So if the gift was made during the year of the testator’s death then the statutory heir can add 100% of the value of the gift to the rest of the estate.
-Once this amount has been added to the valuation of the estate, the Pflichtteil increases in value.
+So if the gift was made during the year of the testator’s passing, then the statutory heir can add 100% of the value of the gift to the rest of the estate.
+When this gift has been added to the estate valuation, the Pflichtteil increases in value.